Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/blog/interview-questions-js/index.md

 83. ### What is NaN property

-    The NaN property is a global property that represents "Not-a-Number" value. i.e, It indicates that a value is not a legal number.
+    The NaN property is a global property that represents “Not-a-Number” value. i.e, It indicates that a value is not a legal number.
 It is very rare to use NaN in a program but it can be used as return value for few cases

         Math.sqrt(-1);
         parseInt('Hello');